ipavanteja/deployment-nginx/README.md

 Add the following at the end of the file to drop the IP.

-Don't forget to restart nginx and check the errors if any
+Don't forget to restart nginx
 ```nginx
 systemctl restart nginx
 ```

+Check for errors if any
 ```nginx
 nginx -t
 ```